iamvery/iamvery.github.com/_drafts/feature-tours.md

 end
 ```

 If you're like me, this is a bit hard to understand at a glance.
 As such, I like to extract methods to really emphasize what is in the tour.
+It's important to recognize that this is just a code organization change and does not affect the run.
+Everything still happens sequentially.

 ```ruby
 RSpec.describe 'Post management' do